NET WORTH: $61 billion

 SOURCE OF WEALTH: Oracle

-ELLISON MEDICAL FOUNDATION: Historically, the bulk of Ellison's donations have gone to the Ellison Medical Foundation, which was one of the largest supporters of research on aging.
-Ellison's adoptive mother died of cancer while he was in college, and Oracle cofounder Robert Miner succumbed to cancer in 1994, so this is an issue that resonates with Ellison.
+MEDICAL RESEARCH: For years, Ellison made steady donations through the Ellison Medical Foundation, which was one of the largest private supporters of research on aging.
+Ellison's adoptive mother died of cancer while he was in college, and Oracle co-founder Robert Miner succumbed to cancer in 1994, so this is an issue that resonates with Ellison.

-LAWRENCE ELLISON FOUNDATION: With a new name for his charitable outfit, one area where Ellison is wading into is animals and wildlife.
-He's a trustee at the Dian Fossey Gorilla Fund which works towards gorilla conservation.
-He’s also stirred up controversy with his recent purchase of Hawaii’s Lanai island, which he wants to turn into a “laboratory for sustainability.”
-In a recent year, Oracle gave $1 million to the National Geographic Initiative to fund the education component of a project to stop ocean degradation.
+OTHER: Animals and wildlife is another area of interest for Ellison.
+He is a trustee of the Dian Fossey Gorilla Fund which works towards gorilla conservation.
+He has also stirred up controversy with his 2012 purchase of Hawaii’s Lanai island, which he wants to turn into a “laboratory for sustainability.”

-- Kevin Lee, PhD, Executive Director, Ellison Medical Foundation, email@example.com
+CONTACT: Kevin Lee, Ph.D., Executive Director, Lawrence Ellison Foundation, email@example.com

 LINKS: Lawrence Ellison Foundation